Show by Label

 Mounting the Main NFET’s and the LM35

-The LM35 goes in the middle of the heatsink and 27mm from the back.
+The LM35 goes in the middle of the heatsink and 27mm down from the back.
 Countersink the holes and make sure everything is flat.
-Use a fine file if needed.
+Use a fine file or sandpaper with a stiff support if needed.

-The other 4 holes you see are from previous mounting positions and are no longer used.
+The other four holes you see are from previous mounting positions and are no longer used.

 As you can see from the picture below, the bottom fan is positioned such that the wires come out at the left-hand side.
 The open side of the fan must be facing the bottom of the enclosure so it sucks the air into the enclosure.

-Because the 4 wires for the fans have a shrink-wrap tube, they are too sturdy to my liking, so I took the tubing off.
+Because the four wires for the fans have a shrink-wrap tube, they are too stiff to my liking, so I took the tubing off.

 The NFET’s and the LM35 will be mounted flat on the heatsink.
 The main PCB needs to be mounted as high as possible away from the heatsink, to minimize heat transfer.
 With earlier prototypes, I found that there is a surprising amount of heat transferred through the NFET leads to the PCB.
 Keeping the legs long helps.

-Once you are happy and double checked the position of the PCB and the three devices, you can mark the position of the front supports and then remove the three screws holding the three devices and remove the two extra 8mm standoffs.
+Once you are happy and double checked the position of the PCB and the three devices, you can mark the position of the two front supports in position on the bottom shelf and then remove the three screws holding the three devices and remove the two extra 8mm standoffs.

 You can now finish the mounting of the two front supports by drilling the holes.
-After you have secured the bottom portions to support to the enclosure, you can roughly adjust their total height.
+I suggest that you use 3.5 or 4mm rings on both sides of the plastic for support.
+After you have secured the bottom portions of the extender to the enclosure, you can roughly adjust their total height by the second extender.

 Before you finally mount everything again, apply heat paste to the NFET positions on the heatsink and use an insulated silicon pad with an insulator ring for the LM35.
 Loosely tighten the 3 screws again and use an Ohmmeter to make sure that the LM35 tab is insulated from the heatsink, because the NFET’s are not, and their pads will connect to the DUT voltage of up to more than 100V to the heatsink.